-A transient ischemic attack occurs when blood flow to a part of the brain stops for a brief time.
+A transient ischemic attack (TIA) occurs when blood flow to a part of the brain stops for a brief time.
 A person will have stroke-like symptoms for up to 24 hours.
 In most cases, the symptoms last for 1 to 2 hours.

-A transient ischemic attack (TIA) is felt to be a warning sign that a true stroke may happen in the future if something is not done to prevent it.
+A transient ischemic attack is a warning sign that a true stroke may happen in the future (often near future) if something is not done to prevent it.

 The loss of blood flow to an area of the brain can be caused by:

 - A blood clot in an artery of the brain

 - A blood clot that travels to the brain from somewhere else in the body (for example, from the heart)

 - Narrowing of a blood vessel in the brain or leading to the brain

 - Irregular heartbeat called atrial fibrillation

 - Family history of stroke

 - Tendency to have abnormal blood clotting